Benoit3/RaspPowerHat/PCB/README.md

 File package to order PCB manufacturing can be found [here](PCB.zip)

 Here is the result with hand soldering.
 It is possible to use stackable header to add another PI hat on top of it.
+The Hat is larger than a standard PI Zero one to the 5 leds.
 - Front side:
 ![PCB_FRONT](PCB_F.jpg)